 The topic of phasing out fossil fuels is becoming more acute

-The “Just Transition: Expansion” forum shows that despite the war, the topic of phasing out fossil fuels and reformatting the economies of carbon-dependent and mono-industrial communities does not disappear from the agenda.
-On the contrary—it becomes even more acute, because decisions made now will determine whether these communities will have jobs, quality services, and motivation for people to stay.
+The “Just Transition: Evolution” forum shows that despite the war, the topic of phasing out fossil fuels and reformatting the economies of carbon-dependent and mono-industrial communities does not disappear from the agenda.
+On the contrary — it becomes even more acute, because decisions made now will determine whether these communities will have jobs, quality services, and motivation for people to stay.

 Decision-makers and those who see the consequences of these decisions daily met on one platform.
 For the national government, this is an opportunity to get honest feedback; for communities, a chance to articulate their needs and find partners.
 Forum participants agree: just transition is a long but necessary path to a new economy, with people and their security—economic, social, and energy—at its center.

-The event took place as part of the projects “Support for Winter Preparedness and Renewable Energy at the Local Level in Ukraine” in cooperation with the Czech humanitarian organization “People in Need” and “RePower the Regions: Ambitious and Inclusive Clean Energy Plans for Rebooting Regions in Need of Just Transition” with financial support from the European Union.
+The event took place as part of the projects “Support for Winter Preparation and Renewable Energy at the Local Level in Ukraine” in cooperation with the Czech humanitarian organization “People in Need” and “RePower the Regions: Ambitious and Inclusive Clean Energy Plans to Reboot Regions in Need of Just Transition” with financial support from the European Union.